aldertzomer/Microbial-Genomics-2022/_episodes/60_Inspecting_Sequence_Graphs.md

 ## Introducing the sequence graph

 In the assembly lecture the concept of a sequence graph was introduced.
 It is possible to view this graph using the tool Bandage [https://rrwick.github.io/Bandage/](https://rrwick.github.io/Bandage/).
-You can download the file on the link, unzip it, and follow the installation instructions.
+You can download the file in the link, unzip it, and follow the installation instructions.

 ### Examining the file containing the sequence graph